cendress/cendress/README.md

 # 👋 Hi, I'm Chris!

 ## 🚀 About Me
-I'm an aspiring iOS developer currently working on 100DaysOfSwift by Paul Hudson.
-My passion for Swift and building serviceable apps has led me to publish my own app, **CentSage**, on the App Store. 📱
+I'm an iOS developer currently working on my third app, iMirror.
+My passion for Swift and building serviceable apps has led me to publish two apps, **CentSage** and **Globe: World History** on the App Store. 📱

 👨‍💻 I'm on the lookout for my first professional role as an iOS Developer, while I continue to sharpen my skills through a series of smaller projects utilizing UIKit and SwiftUI.